psolomin/beam-playground/kinesis-io-with-enhanced-fan-out/README.md

 1. start consumer with file sink (parquet)
 2. start producer with known output records
+3. (optionally)
+   - re-shard Kinesis stream
+   - app kill and start from savepoint
-3. (optionally) do re-shards, app restart, app start at some timestamp, etc
+   - app start at some timestamp
+   - run with increased network latency (via `tc`)
+   - run with artificial "slow" processor (see `processTimePerRecord` cmd argument)
 4. check file sink outputs (with `pyspark`)

 ## Requirements